StavonJoy/Snake/readme.md

 # Snake

 A simple snake game, built off of [this tutorial](https://www.youtube.com/watch?v=21eSpMtJwrc).
-This uses vanillia javascript and HTML Canvas.
-I added a high score function, and plan to add more styling soon.
+This uses Javascript, HTML Canvas, Google Fonts, and Bootstrap Icons.
+I added a high score function, a directional button display for mobile devices, and some styling.
+I'll be making it even more mobile responsive and adding more styling soon!

 ## Play
 Check it out [here!](https://snake-sta.surge.sh/)